ethereum/ethereum-org-website/src/content/developers/tutorials/the-graph-fixing-web3-data-querying/index.md

 });
 ```

 Now this is still somewhat fine for our simple example.
 But let's say we want to now display the amounts of bets lost/won only for the current player.
 Well we're out of luck, you better deploy a new contract that stores those values and fetch them.
-And now imagine a much more complicated smart contract and Dapp, things can get messy quickly.
+And now imagine a much more complicated smart contract and dapp, things can get messy quickly.

 ![One Does Not Simply Query](./one-does-not-simply-query.jpg)